Parable #41. Invitation to a Wedding Banquet (Kingdom of Heaven):

 - The Unilateral Plan of the Holy One

 - Seven explanations to prepare you for Circumcisions, Bar Mitzvahs, Weddings & Burials

-- The First Rejection of Adonai’s Invitation to the Wedding Banquet
+- The First Rejection of Adonai (our G-d’s) Invitation to His Wedding Banquet

-- Tensions escalate after the Second Rejection of Adonai’s Invitation
+- Tensions escalate after the Second Rejection of Adonai Avinu’s Invitation

 - Three meanings of the varied responses

 - The Third Invitation went out to Everyone (Jew & Gentile)